actix/actix-website/content/docs/url-dispatch.md

 Actix provides functionality for type safe path information extraction.  [*Path*][pathstruct] extracts information, destination type could be defined in several different forms.
 Simplest approach is to use `tuple` type.
-Each element in tuple must correpond to one element from path pattern. i.e. you can match path pattern `/{id}/{username}/` against `Path<(u32, String)>` type, but `Path<(String, String, String)>` type will always fail.
+Each element in tuple must correspond to one element from path pattern. i.e. you can match path pattern `/{id}/{username}/` against `Path<(u32, String)>` type, but `Path<(String, String, String)>` type will always fail.